 This trade had such an impact on the area that there is a monument to the memory of quarry workers in Serra.
 It is in El Doraor Street and is a work of Carmelo Vicent Soler (aka ‘Fausto’).

 The trade of the carboners (charcoal burners) was also important due to the forestry wealth of Serra Calderona.
 Carboners would prepare carboneres (charcoal piles) with wood logs from pine, holly and kermes oaks, junipers, heathers, carob trees and buckthorns.
 The combustion of the pile lasted for days: then they would leave it to rest, to later extract the coal.

 But even older than the carboners trade was that of the snow trade, since in those days snow was much more common around here than it is today.
 This work consisted in gathering the snow to fill up ice houses and snow wells, where the ice would be preserved until the summer.
 The Calderona snow business started thanks to the monks of the Carthusian monastery of Porta Coeli.

 El Pi de la Bassa, in memoriam

 El Pi de la Bassa (literally, ‘the pine of the pond’) was a unique and monumental tree in Serra.
-From the species Pinus halepensis, it was well over 200 years old, 18 metres tall and 5 metres in diameter.
+From the species Pinus halepensis, it was well almost 300 years old, 18 metres tall and 5 metres in diameter.
 It was located on the CV-331 road, at the gates of the Porta Coeli charterhouse.
 It was name after an old pond that used to be nearby it.

 Loved by all, it was a symbol of Serra Calderona and the town of Serra.
 Valencian historian and monk Francesc Tarín i Juaneda already spoke about it in his notes.
 He described as “a centenarian tree that was proof of the pine groves that used to be around Porta Coeli”.